dashed-slug/wallets/docs/features.md

             - Can also set limits per WordPress user role.
         - Group currencies into tags using a special Currencies taxonomy.
         - Quickly navigate from a currency to a list of associated Addresses/Transactions
-        - The currencies can represent cryptocurrencies, fiat currencies, or other custom currencies that are internal to the site, like credits.
+        - The currencies can represent cryptocurrencies, fiat currencies, or other custom currencies that are internal to the site, like debits.
         - Once there exist transactions associated with a currency, its "Decimals" field becomes uneditable.
 This is done to prevent serious errors in interpreting integer amounts stored on the DB.

     - Can create/edit *[Addresses][glossary-address]*: